treasure-data/embulk-output-mailchimp/README.md

 - **grouping_columns**: Array for group names in MailChimp dashboard(array, default: nil)
 - **language_column**: column name for language (string, optional, default: nil)
 - **double_optin**: control whether to send an opt-in confirmation email (boolean, default: true)
+- **atomic_upsert** : Control the atomicity for the job.
+Job will be marked as success only when there is no error from Mailchimp.
+Default as false.
 - **max_records_per_request**: The max records per batch request.
 MailChimp API enables max records is 500 per batch request (int, default: 500)
 - **sleep_between_requests_millis**: The time to sleep between requests to avoid flood MailChimp API (int, default: 3000)